 - Care for the whole child: Our team includes education and social-service specialists to support the overall well-being of your child and family.

 - Access to the latest findings: As part of Oregon’s only academic health center, our doctors also pursue discoveries in the lab and at bedside.
 This offers your child access to the latest treatments and a network of clinical trials.

-Lissa Baird, M.D., heads the Division of Pediatric Neurosurgery and is the director of pediatric surgical neuro-oncology.
+Lissa Baird, M.D., heads the Division of Pediatric Neurosurgery and is the surgical director of the Pediatric Brain Tumor Program.
 She specializes in brain tumors, cerebrovascular conditions and skull base neurosurgery.
 She is a world-class expert in neuroendoscopy, a minimally invasive surgical technique, and one of the few in the U.S. with expertise using flexible neuroendoscopy to treat hydrocephalus without a shunt.
 She completed her fellowship in skull base neurosurgery at Louisiana State University and finished her pediatric neurosurgery training at Boston Children’s Hospital/Harvard Medical School.